awslabs/amazon-sagemaker-workshop/Introduction/README.md

 # Introduction to SageMaker

-In this workshop, we'll work though several examples that demonstrate Amazon SageMaker's core components including SageMaker Studio (or notebook instances), hosted training, and hosted model endpoints.
+In this workshop, we'll work though several examples that demonstrate Amazon SageMaker's core modular components including SageMaker Studio (or notebook instances), hosted training, and hosted model endpoints.
 Examples are divided into modules.
 The examples show how Amazon SageMaker can be applied in three of the common categories of machine learning:  working with structured data, computer vision, and natural language processing.

 We'll make use of some of Amazon SageMaker's built-in algorithms, specifically an AWS-optimized version of XGBoost and a deep learning-based image classification algorithm.
 Built-in algorithms enable you to avoid spending time against algorithm/neural net design, provide conveniences such as reduced need for model tuning, and are meant to handle the scalability and reliability issues that arise when working with large datasets.
 As a contrast, in one module we'll use a script defining our own custom deep learning model instead of a built-in algorithm.
-Whether you define your own custom models or use built-in algorithms, all of Amazon SageMaker's features may be used in a similar way.
+Whether you define your own custom models or use built-in algorithms, all of Amazon SageMaker's features may be used in a similar way, in any combination.

 To summarize, here are some of the key components and features of Amazon SageMaker demonstrated in this workshop: